pbojinov/lorem-hipsum/README.md

 ### Why Fork?

-We all love lorem ipsum but deep down insiie we know it's not the [artisanal filter text](http://hipsum.co/) we really crave.
+We all love lorem ipsum but deep down inside we know it's not the [artisanal filter text](http://hipsum.co/) we really crave.

 ### Getting Started